Keto Diet Facts vs Myths: What Beginners Should Know

 What Is the Keto Diet?

-The ketogenic diet is a very low-carbohydrate, high-fat eating pattern designed to push the body into a metabolic state called ketosis.
+The ketogenic diet is a very low-carbohydrate, high-fat eating pattern designed to shift the body into a metabolic state called ketosis.
 In ketosis, your liver breaks down fat into molecules called ketone bodies, which then serve as the primary fuel source for your brain and muscles instead of glucose.
-A classic keto macro split is roughly 70–75% of calories from fat, 20–25% from protein, and only 5–10% from carbohydrates — usually fewer than 50 grams of net carbs per day.
+A classic keto macro split is roughly 70–75% of calories from fat, 20–25% from protein, and only 5–10% from carbohydrates — typically fewer than 50 grams of net carbs per day.

 ⭐ #1 Recommended keto diet beginners facts vs myths Supplement